-- Sonicare HealthyWhite + HX8918/10 – This is a White & Green colour combination that comes with a charger, travel case, DiamondClean brush head, Tongue Clean + brush head, 2Oz antibacterial spray and brush head stand in the box.
+- Sonicare HealthyWhite + HX8918/10 – This is a White & Green color combination that comes with a charger, travel case, DiamondClean brush head, Tongue Clean + brush head, 2Oz antibacterial spray and brush head stand in the box.

-You will see that the first 2 models are the same with the exception of the colour of the handle.
+You will see that the first 2 models are the same with the exception of the color of the handle.
 The third is the same as the first with extra items included in the box.

-Hopefully that makes a little more sense.
+Hopefully, that makes a little more sense.

 The brush we are showing/reviewing in this review is the more commonly found HealthyWhite+ HX8911/02.